prakashpnvs/poc-protocol/README.md

 People make commitments over wallet chats, Telegram, Discord, and DMs every day.
 But there's no reliable proof that an agreement was made unless someone screenshots a message — and screenshots are not cryptographically verifiable.

-**PoC Protocol solves that** by creating a lightweight, legal-lite proof-of-agreement system powered by wallets, signatures, IPFS, and (optionally) on-chain anchoring.
+**PoC Protocol solves that** by creating a lightweight, proof-of-agreement system powered by wallets, signatures, IPFS, and (optionally) on-chain anchoring.

 ---